Prompt Engineering Guide

 • use a function to complete the sub-task.

-On this page, you'll learn more about how Decomposed Prompting works and specific examples
+On the Decomposition page, you'll learn more about how Decomposed Prompting works and specific examples

 Plan-and-Solve (PS) Prompting

-Plan-and-Solve (PS) prompting6 enhances reasoning by addressing missing step errors in zero-shot CoT prompting.
+Plan-and-Solve (PS) prompting enhances reasoning by addressing missing step errors in Zero-Shot CoT prompting.
 This method introduces an intermediate planning phase, where the model devises a plan before solving the problem step-by-step.
 This addition of a planning phase improves the model's ability to avoid skipping critical reasoning steps.

-On this page, you'll learn how to use Plan-and-Solve Prompting, what is Plan-and-Solve Plus Prompting and how it reduces calculation errors.
+On the Plan-and-Solve page, you'll learn how to use Plan-and-Solve Prompting, what is Plan-and-Solve Plus Prompting and how it reduces calculation errors.

 Program-of-Thoughts (PoT) Prompting